Analytical methods, comprehensive analysis, assay workflows, and statistical process control.

 Use the Toolkit for Biological Assay Package to modify the analytical settings of larger sets of Quantitative response assays or split Quantitative response assays with more than one test or control sample into individual assays.

-Details on the licensing solution of PLA 3.0, the available licensing options, and the activation and management of licenses.
+The licensing solution of PLA 3.0, available licensing options, and the activation and management of licenses.

-PLA 3.0 supports you in achieving compliance with regulations such as ISPE GAMP® 5 and 21 CFR Part 11.
-It also provides options to validate PLA 3.0 in your environment.
+PLA 3.0 supports users in achieving compliance with regulations such as ISPE GAMP® 5 and 21 CFR Part 11.